kaveenhyacinth/Project-Timadoro/Timadoro/src/lk/teamtimadoro/timadoro/PROJECT_POLICY.md

-/**
- *
+# Project Timadoro - Project Policy

 * This is the CODE-OF-THE-CONDUCT which is usually known as the COC for the Project Timadoro.
 * Every team member is entitled and bounded to the following project policy
 * Updated by @KaveenHyacinth with the Copy Request Courtesy of the Team Lead @ShameeraCarrim

- *
- * Team Lead
+### Team Lead
- *  @ShameeraCarrim
+@ShameeraCarrim

- *
- * Team Mates
+### Team Mates
- *  @KaveenHyacinth
+@KaveenHyacinth

- *  @KavindaNirushana
+@KavindaNirushana

- *  @RishithaAdithya
+@RishithaAdithya

- *  @SasaniNimasha
+@SasaniNimasha
- *
-**/

-/*

-PACKAGE DECLARATION
+## PACKAGE DECLARATION

     1. Classes

-        1.1.
-'Report' and 'Timer' classes inside controller package 1.2.
-'Profile', 'Task' and 'Workspace' classes inside model package 1.3.
-'DataConnector' and 'Postman' classes inside gateway package
+        1.1. `Report` and `Timer` classes inside controller package 1.2. `Profile`, `Task` and `Workspace` classes inside model package 1.3. `DataConnector` and `Postman` classes inside gateway package

     2. User Interfaces

-        ** All the following JFrames and JDialogs should be created inside the view package
+        *All the following JFrames and JDialogs should be created inside the view package*

         2.1.
-JForms named 'Welcome', 'Profile', 'NewWorkspace', 'AboutUs' and 'Dashboard' 2.2.
-Dialogs called 'Add Task' and 'Edit Pomodoro' for 'Dashboard'
+JForms named `Welcome`, `Profile`, `NewWorkspace`, `AboutUs` and `Dashboard` 2.2.
+Dialogs called `AddTask` and `EditPomodoro` for `Dashboard`

 GUIDE